Carrier Filtering Overview

 Why do carriers have content and spam filters?

+All carriers have a responsibility to their customers.
 When subscribers receive unwanted messages, they may file complaints, report the carrier to governing bodies, seek damages, or simply stop being a customer.
 All of these things reduce the revenue of carriers and increase their costs.
 Thus, it is in the best interest of carriers to protect their subscribers from what they consider to be objectionable content.

 How do carriers filter messages?

 There is no standardized practice for carrier filtering and the parameters associated with filtering vary on a carrier-to-carrier basis.
 In turn, Twilio cannot say definitively how these systems work or why a particular message was filtered.
+As you can imagine, if the rules for filtering were readily available, anyone could find ways around them.

 In some cases, messages that include a link are not delivered at all to the recipient and do not display a carrier violation code/not delivered message due to carriers not reporting the message was filtered.